 Mining is commonly defined as the extraction of valuable minerals and other geological materials from the earth.
-It is one of the major economic activities that contribute to the advancement of economies worldwide as the majority of countries that want to grow their economic muscle usually opt for the exploitation of natural resources through mining.
+It is one of the major economic activities that contribute to the advancement of economies worldwide, as the majority of countries that want to grow their economic muscle usually opt to exploit natural resources through mining.

-The mining industry generates wastes containing high concentrations of metals and metalloids which are highly toxic to the environment.
-Moreover, the continued use of the traditional methods of mining intensifies the emission of toxic and non-ecofriendly products.
+The mining industry generates wastes containing high concentrations of metals and metalloids, which are highly toxic to the environment.
+Moreover, the continued use of traditional mining methods intensifies the emission of toxic and non-ecofriendly products.
 This article details the causes and effects of mining on human health and the environment.

 Various Causes of Mining

-With the current advancement in technology and technological products such as cell phones, computers, and machinery among others, it is impossible to do away with mining.
-The demands of minerals from technological companies are increasing and consequently the need for mining activities to meet these demands.
+With the current advancement in technology and technological products such as cell phones, computers, and machinery, it is impossible to do away with mining.

+The demands for minerals from technological companies are increasing, and consequently, the need for mining activities to meet these demands.

-The data shows that the amount of minerals required is still high each year.
-To indicate how massive the industry is, studies conducted by World Economy Forum prove that the industries which have ventured into mining and metal influence a one trillion economy.
+The data shows that the amount of minerals required is still high yearly.
+To indicate how massive the industry is, studies conducted by the World Economy Forum prove that the industries that have ventured into mining and metal influence a one trillion economy.

-The world’s population is ever growing.
-This increase coupled with modernization and income growth leads to more demands for residential and working building spaces, transportation vehicles, and consumer products.
+The world’s population is ever-growing.
+This increase, coupled with modernization and income growth, increases demand for residential and working building spaces, transportation vehicles, and consumer products.
 As a result, the need for more mined products increases.

-Suggestions mainly indicate that the mining activities can only decrease if there are substitutes for the mined products.
-But since substitutes are highly lacking, it will remain an uphill task to reduce mining activities.
+Suggestions mainly indicate that mining activities can only decrease if there are substitutes for the mined products.
+However, since substitutes are highly lacking, it remains nearly impossible to reduce mining activities.
 Recently, some companies are replacing metal with carbon fiber and gas for other fuel sources.

-Despite the truth and the practicability in this substitution, studies by Yale University show that there is no such thing as a perfect replacement of all uses of a single item.
+Despite the truth and the practicability of this substitution, studies by Yale University show that there is no such thing as a perfect replacement for all uses of a single item.

 Effects of Mining on Human Health

-Studies indicate that mining is one of the most perilous occupation in the world in terms of injuries and fatalities, and also due to the long term health effects associated with it.
-Long term effects include respiratory problems such as pneumoconiosis, asbestosis, and silicosis.
+Studies indicate that mining is one of the most dangerous occupations in the world in terms of injuries, fatalities, and the long-term health effects associated with it.
+Long-term effects include respiratory problems such as pneumoconiosis, asbestosis, and silicosis.

-The health effect of mining is based on the type of mining activities namely deep mining and the open cast methods of mining.
-A coal mine produces lots of dust which if inhaled, can lead to the black lung disease among the miners and other people living within the surrounding region.
+The health effect of mining is based on the type of mining activities, namely deep mining and open-cast mining methods.
+A coal mine produces lots of dust, which, if inhaled, can lead to black lung disease among the miners and other people living within the surrounding region.

-Due to blasting and drilling, the fine mineral particles of dust are inhaled and accumulate in the lung causing pneumoconiosis.
-And when miner inhales excessive amounts of quartz or crystalline silica, he or she is likely to suffer an irreversible disease called the silicosis.
+Due to blasting and drilling, the fine mineral particles of dust are inhaled and accumulate in the lung, causing pneumoconiosis.
+And when a miner inhales excessive amounts of quartz or crystalline silica, he or she is likely to suffer an irreversible disease called silicosis.

 In 2006, a coal mine accident in China collapsed and caused the death of more than 4,700 people.
 Such accidents have been recorded in many mining sites across the world.
 There are reports of people injured by the rails that transport them to and from the ground.
 Others have had rocks collapsing on them as they mine.

-Plus, some mining activities are associated with a lot of heavy lifting and shoveling which can cause back injuries.
-Studies indicate that 25 percent of the total injuries reported in mining are due to slips and falls.
+Plus, some mining activities are associated with heavy lifting and shoveling, which can cause back injuries.
+Studies indicate that 22 percent of the total injuries reported in mining are due to slips and falls.

 People in industries that mine radioactive elements or in fields that generate hazardous gases such as Radon are in danger of having terminal diseases, especially cancers.
 Also, people living in these regions will be affected by radioactive materials.